 Nine years later and every time March rolls around, I feel the exact same way.
 Rejuvenated and unstoppable.

 For instance, I’ve always been a bit loud and I can’t remember a time (unless I was a wee lass) where that didn’t bother me.
 It always seemed to happen without my noticing it and I could never understand why I couldn’t keep my voice at a normal human decimal range.
-When I was ill, I overcompensated and became perfectly and acceptably quiet.
+Most of my life was spent overcompensating and becoming perfectly and acceptably quiet.
 But now I realize my loudness always comes from an exuberance of being around people I love, of being wholly happy in the moment, of being so overcome with joyous contentment that I have to get it out some way or another or I would just break apart.
 Of giving back, I guess.
 So, while it’s not necessarily the ‘gift of gab’, there are very few quiet Irishmen I’ve come across…

-Regardless, my temper can still get me into trouble and I try to keep it in check but, usually, when I am all Irish fire (as my husband calls it) it’s because I’m passionate about something.
-And passion in life is very important to me - even if it’s about beer league hockey.
+Regardless, my temper can still get me into trouble and I try to keep it in check but, usually, when I am all Irish fire it’s because I’m passionate about something.
+And passion in life is very important to me— even if it’s about beer league hockey.

 Stubbornness is a big one.
 I am irritatingly stubborn.
-After one of the daily occurrences where I had done something that prompted my husband (God bless him) to comment on it, I responded with “I’m not stubborn, I’m just capable.”
+After one of the daily occurrences where I had done something that prompted someone to comment on it, I responded with “I’m not stubborn, I’m just capable.”
 Regardless, I think I’ve always liked this about me.
 I know this trait directly saved me from my eating disorder because I dug my heels in and just decided I was going to get better.

 I think this is why I catch myself saying, “I’m Irish” a lot these days.
 Because I’ve not only been able to accept the aforementioned, but because they also have become some my favorite things about myself.
 And that’s really really cool to me.
 To now love things I used to hate.
 To think that a bit of me might belong to this island of magical, charming, spirited people.